Anyone who follows this blog knows I've written about cats. A lot.

-We saw it in 2014 when both cat hating charities and cat loving charities in WA joined forces to pass laws and fundraise on the back of killing cats.
+We saw it in 2014 when both cat-hating charities and cat-loving charities in WA joined forces to pass laws and fundraise on the back of killing cats.
 These resulted in some of the most draconian cat ownership laws in the country, and the development of a cat bait which was funded by a joint project between sheep farmers and the Australian government.
-Yes, sheep farmers - or to put it another way - farmers of non-native grazing livestock who require tree-cleared and pasture-grass sown properties to raise their stock and a huge contributor to native animal extinction.
+Yes, sheep farmers - or to put it another way - farmers of non-native grazing livestock who require tree-cleared and pasture-grass sowed properties to raise their stock and a huge contributor to native animal extinction.

 So while the government clears, farms, mines and poisons for profit the environment, they want to direct your attention to... cats!

-We've seen widespread coral bleaching of waters off the Northern Australia coast, due to above-average sea surface temperatures.
+We've seen widespread coral bleaching in waters off the Northern Australia coast, due to above-average sea surface temperatures.
 Reefs off Arnhem Land have bleached, and there has been a mass die-off of mangroves stretching from Borroloola to Queensland.
-Also temperatures on Bare Sand Island have become so high, some years all of hatchlings of flatback turtles were incubated as females, and no males were born.
+Also, temperatures on Bare Sand Island have become so high, some years all of the hatchlings of flatback turtles were incubated as females, and no males were born.

-Along with widespread bleaching, Australian tropical reefs are suffering from hypoxia, or low oxygen levels in water, that can create large dead zones due to phytoplankton blooms caused by pollution from farms, lawns and sewage.
-This warming has also been shown to explode the populations of jellyfish, leading to nearly 4,000 people being stung in one weekend by blue bottle jellies that drifted ashore in Queensland and a record number of stings by the deadliy Irukandji jellyfish.
+Along with widespread bleaching, Australian tropical reefs are suffering from hypoxia; low oxygen levels in the water, that create large 'dead zones' due to phytoplankton blooms caused by pollution from farms, lawns and sewage.
+This warming has also been shown to explode the populations of jellyfish, leading to nearly 4,000 people being stung in one weekend by blue bottle jellies that drifted ashore in Queensland and a record number of stings by the deadly Irukandji jellyfish.

-A mass shellfish die-off saw thousands of small green mussel shells strewn across more than 1 kilometre of beach on Western Australia's south coast.
-There was a number of other species on the shore, including starfish.
-Marine heatwaves off the Western Australian coast have led to large abalone die-outs and dramatic changes in the regionally important abalone fisheries.
+A mass shellfish die-off saw thousands of small green mussel shells and other species including starfish strewn across more than 1 kilometre of beach on Western Australia's south coast.
+Marine heatwaves off the WA coast have also led to large die-outs and dramatic changes in the regionally important abalone fisheries.